Awesome Rhyming Riddles with Answers for Kids

 I am clever, quick and cunning,

-I have a long snout and sharp pointy ears,
+I have a long snout and pointy ears,

 in forest I roam, in caves I make bed.